simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 At this point, you have choices as to how you want to work with your merged data.
 I am still unable to separate the unique LCC and LCSH retrieved and extracted from the WorldCat XML.
 A colleague in my library was able to achieve this with python which I am not going to share because it is not my work and evidently not easy when I wanted to share something an average subject librarian could do themselves.

 I did want to separate each LCC and LCSH from the cell in which they are combined.
 This is what I did:
-1. In the dropdown arrow for the LCCall column, choose Edit Column --> Split into Several Columns
+1. In the down arrow for the LCCall column, choose Edit Column --> Split into Several Columns
 2. UNCHECK the box Remove this Column
 3. Change the comma seperator/delimitter to the Pipe |
 4. Click OK.
 5. Do almost the same for the LCSHall column, but first remove the periods from the delimitted data.
-6. In the dropdown arrow for the LCSHall column, choose Edit Cells --> Replace
+6. In the down arrow for the LCSHall column, choose Edit Cells --> Replace
 7. In the Find field, type a period (.).
 8. In the Replace field, add nothing.
 9. Click OK.
-10. Proceed as above: In the dropdown arrow for the LCSHall column, choose Edit Column --> Split into Several Columns
+10. Proceed as above: In the down arrow for the LCSHall column, choose Edit Column --> Split into Several Columns
 11. UNCHECK the box Remove this Column
 12. Change the comma seperator/delimitter to the Pipe |
 13. Click OK.